boostscale/velox4j/README.md

 - Linux

 Support for platforms not on the above list will not be guaranteed by the main stream code of Velox4j at the time.
-But certainly, contributions are always welcomed if you want to involve and maintain.
+But certainly, contributions are always welcomed if you want to involve.

 ## Releases